nguyentrongquocuet/health-app/README.md

 The app shall not be responsive

 ## Mock data
-Mock data will be generate in runtime using `faker`, and I will use Promise to implement mock api
+Mock data will be generate in runtime using `faker`, and I will use Promise to implement mock api.
+Im not focusing on api specifications, mock data for lists will change entirely when refetch new page, that's why you'd see different data set each time you hit `Load more`.
+Mock data is just for demonstrating how the UI works.

 # Typography:
 There are 2 fonts:
 - Hiragino Kaku Gothic Pro for most of the text(Japanese texts)
 - Inter: for date, number, for English texts

+# Known issues
+- Bundle size is too large(422kb after gzip)
+- No API error handling
+- The app is not responsive

 # Dev env:
 Node.js: 16.13.1